Some Loci of Rational Cubic Fourfolds: Abstract

 \section{Abstract}

-In this paper we investigate the divisor $\mathcal C_{14}$ inside the moduli space of smooth cubic hypersurfaces in $\PP^5$, whose generic element is a smooth cubic containing a smooth quartic rational normal scroll.
+In this paper we investigate the divisor $\mathcal C_{14}$ inside the moduli space of smooth cubic hypersurfaces in $\PP^5$, whose general element is a smooth cubic containing a smooth quartic rational normal scroll.
 By showing that all degenerations of quartic scrolls in $\PP^5$ contained in a smooth cubic hypersurface are surfaces with one apparent double point, we prove that every cubic hypersurface contained in $\mathcal C_{14}$ is rational.
-As an application of our results and of the construction of some explicit examples contained in the Appendix, we also prove that the Pfaffian locus is not open in $\mathcal C_{14}$.
+Combining our proof with the Hodge theoretic definition of $\mathcal C_{14}$, we deduce that on a smooth cubic fourfold every class $T\in \H^{2,2}(X,\mathbb{Z})$ with $T^2=10$ and $T\cdot h^2=4$ is represented by a (possibly reducible) surface of degree four which has one apparent double point.
+As an application of our results and of the construction of some explicit examples, we also prove that the Pfaffian locus is not open in $\mathcal C_{14}$.